ruanhq-StatsML/CFPerm/Python/src/README.md

 # CFPerm

-Implementation for the "Leveraging Causal Inference for Detecting Distribution Shift": It provides implementation for causal machine learning model to detect distribution shfit via permutation test on the variable importances.
+Implementation for the "Leveraging Causal Inference for Detecting Distribution Shift": It provides implementation for causal machine learning model to detect distribution shfit via permutation test on a variety of notions of the Variable Importances

 ## Python version: